cfpb/design-system/CONTRIBUTING.md

 1. `git clone git@github.com:cfpb/design-system.git`, if you haven't already.
 1. `cd design-system`
-1. `git checkout master && git pull` to ensure you're on the latest changes (this step is not necessary when cloning for the first time).
+1. `git checkout main && git pull` to ensure you're on the latest changes (this step is not necessary when cloning for the first time).
 1. `yarn` to install dependencies and set up [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/)
 1. `git checkout -b button-fix` to create a new branch for your changes.
 1. Edit file(s) in `/packages/cfpb-buttons/` however you want.